-- 107. According to CW 1, several CVS staff pharmacists were concerned about the outright refusal by the CVS Caremark system to dispense less costly generics, and CW 1 was particularly frustrated when Medicare recipients were required to pay higher cost share amounts for brand name drugs when generic equivalents were available.
+107. According to CW 1, several CVS staff pharmacists were concerned about the outright refusal by the CVS Caremark system to dispense less costly generics, and CW 1 was particularly frustrated when Medicare recipients were required to pay higher cost share amounts for brand name drugs when generic equivalents were available.
 CW 1 explained that CW 1 and other staff pharmacists spoke with CVS Health District Manager, Simon Mittelholzer, to inquire why the CVS Caremark system would not authorize generics for certain brand names.
-Mittelholzer explained that CVS had certain deals with the manufacturers and suppliers to dispense the brand versions of the Affected Drugs over their generic equivalents. - 108.
-For example, Defendants' agreements with Gilead regarding Harvoni and Epclusa required SilverScript to deny any and all formulary exceptions and appeals for the less costly generic versions of Harvoni and Epclusa, and also required that CVS Pharmacies would no longer stock the generic versions of Harvoni and Epclusa on their shelves.
-This meant generic versions of Harvoni and Epclusa were unavailable to not just SilverScript beneficiaries, but also to other patients filling their prescriptions at CVS Pharmacies, regardless of their prescription drug plan. - 109.
-Defendants' agreements with Gilead were very controversial within the Defendant companies.
+Mittelholzer explained that CVS had certain deals with the manufacturers and suppliers to dispense the brand versions of the Affected Drugs over their generic equivalents.

+108. For example, Defendants' agreements with Gilead regarding Harvoni and Epclusa required SilverScript to deny any and all formulary exceptions and appeals for the less costly generic versions of Harvoni and Epclusa, and also required that CVS Pharmacies would no longer stock the generic versions of Harvoni and Epclusa on their shelves.
+This meant generic versions of Harvoni and Epclusa on their shelves.
+This meant generic versions of Harvoni and Epclusa on their shelves.
+This meant generic versions of Harvoni and Epclusa on their shelves.
+This meant generic versions of Harvoni and Epclusa were unavailable to not just SilverScript beneficiaries, but also to other patients filling their prescriptions at CVS Pharmacies, regardless of their prescription drug plan.

+109. Defendants' agreements with Gilead were very controversial within the Defendant companies.
 Even though its Executive Committee had approved the scheme, some members of CVS Health's senior management team complained to Alexandra Miller, a senior CVS executive, that the agreement was "highly unethical."
 For example, CVS Health Vice President of Medicare Operations, Emily Pefanis, aired concerns in multiple conversations with Amy Moyer-Carey, CVS Health Vice President Coverage Determinations.
 Even though Moyer-Carey was reportedly "sick over this," she was told by Mitch Betses (CVS Health Executive Vice President, Member Services), Todd Meek (President of SilverScript), and Patrick Jeswald (CVS Health Chief Compliance Officer, Medicare Part D) that they were to carry out the agreement with Gilead.